 Overseas companies may register a branch in Cyprus according to the Companies Law, Chapter 113, regulated by Section 347 and operate through it for their international activities.

-A branch or a representative office of an overseas company may be registered in Cyprus under Section 347 of the Companies Law, Cap.
+A branch of an overseas company may be registered in Cyprus under Section 347 of the Companies Law, Cap.
 113 (the “Law”) provided that within one (1) month of the establishment of the place of business, it registers itself as an overseas company with the Registrar of Companies in Cyprus.
 Overseas companies may establish a branch in Cyprus by filing with the Registrar of Companies in Cyprus the following documentation:

 a) a written report, signed by an authorized by the company person, which provides (i) the name and legal form of the overseas company (the name of the Branch will be the same as the one of the overseas company in English language) (ii) the head office and the address of the overseas company, as well as the address of the place of business in Cyprus; (iii) the purpose and objects of the overseas company; (iv) where applicable, the register abroad of the overseas company, where its basic data has been entered; (v) its subscribed capital where this exists; (vi) in the case of an overseas company of a non-member state of the European Union, the law of the state, governing the company.